 Nungamabakam is an upmarket area in Chennai.
 Designer wear shops, exclusive home decor shops and jewellery shops have opened their stores here.
 In addition, there are popular coffee shops and restaurants here.

 Finally, we introduce the city of Pondicherry.
 Pondicherry was ruled by the French for nearly 300 years and it still retains the French influence.
 Shopping in the French Quarters in Pondicherry and in the Tamil Quarters, which are the 2 popular shopping markets is a vastly different experience.
 The Auroville Township has shopping as well.

 We bring you two very exciting shopping opportunities in Pondicherry.

 This is one of the quietest and most elegant of shopping areas in Pondicherry.
-You will not be far off the mark if you think you are shopping in France.
 Small boutiques and cafes dot the leafy streets named in French.

 Walk along the Promenade after you have done with your shopping in the French Quarters.

 Ceramics, candles and garments are some of the best buys here.
 In addition, there are shops that sell antique furniture.

 We therefore recommend that you visit these shopping markets in India and enjoy the exciting and distinct experience in each City .
 It is absolutely amazing and enriching.

 Be the First to Know.
 Sign up to newsletter today